yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/connections.md

 The Dynamic Metadata feature allows you to control which metadata fields are sent to each connected provider, giving you granular control over your payment data flow.

-### Dynamic Metadata explained

-Previously, when you sent metadata via the public API, all metadata fields were automatically sent to every connected provider.
-With Dynamic Metadata, you can now configure exactly which metadata keys should be sent to each specific provider directly from your connection settings.
+With this feature, you can configure exactly which metadata keys should be sent to each specific provider directly from your connection settings.

-### When to use Dynamic Metadata

-Use Dynamic Metadata when you need to:

-* **Control data flow**: Send different metadata to different providers based on their requirements
+Use Dynamic Metadata when you need to send different metadata to different providers based on their requirements.
-* **Comply with regulations**: Ensure only necessary data is transmitted to comply with data protection laws
-* **Optimize performance**: Reduce unnecessary data transmission between systems
-* **Maintain flexibility**: Configure metadata mapping without requiring integration changes

-### How it works
+To use Dynamic Metadata:

-1. **Enable the feature**: Turn on the "Dynamic Metadata Configuration" flag in your connection settings
+1. Turn on the "Dynamic Metadata Configuration" flag in your connection settings.
-2. **Configure mapping**: Set up key mappings from your public API metadata to provider-specific metadata
+2. Set up key mappings from your public API metadata to provider-specific metadata.
-3. **Automatic filtering**: Only the configured metadata keys will be sent to the provider during transactions
+3. Only the configured metadata keys will be sent to the provider during transactions.

-### Supported providers

-* **Stripe**: Available now.
-The current metadata logic will be removed on **August 29**.
-You must update your connection to use dynamic mapping.
-* **Adyen**: Available now.
-Existing clients retain the old logic, but new connections must use the new configuration.

-### Migration notes

-* **New integrations**: All new integrations with metadata will automatically follow this logic
-* **Existing integrations**: Prioritize migrating older integrations to ensure compliance
-* **No integration changes required**: You can configure metadata mapping entirely from the dashboard

 > ⚠️ **Important for Stripe users**
 >